cryotools/subglacial-overdeepenings/code/README.md

 ![GLAMoR](https://cryo-tools.org/wp-content/uploads/2020/07/GLAMoR-LOGO-400px.png)
 ## Scripts
+The scripts in this repository can be used to calculate subglacial overdeepenings.
+The main work is done by *calculations.py* safe for one routine that more reliably works in R.

 ### Required data
 In order to run properly, the scripts in this repository require different datasets to be downloaded.